Yichang: Tourism

+Hydropower

-Yichang prefecture is the site of many major hydroelectricity projects.
-The best known of them are the two huge dams on the Yangtze River: the Gezhouba Dam (located just upstream of Yichang central city) and Three Gorges Dam, which is 40 km upstream.
+Yichang's prefectures have many major hydroelectricity projects.
+The best known are the two huge dams on the Yangtze River: the Gezhouba Dam (located just upstream of Yichang central city) and Three Gorges Dam, which is 40 km upstream.
 The Geheyan Dam and Gaobazhou Dam on the Qing River are important as well.
-Besides those, a huge number of medium-sized and small power plants operate on smaller rivers and streams within the prefecture.
+Besides those, a huge number of medium-sized and small power plants operate on smaller rivers and streams within some prefectures.

+These projects not only provide a stable and substantial source of renewable energy,but also play a crucial role in flood control,navigation improvement, and irrigation support for the surrounding regions.The Three Gorges Dam, in particular, is one of the largest hydroelectric power stations in the world and serves as a symbol of China’s engineering achievements.At the same time, the construction of large dams has brought about challenges such as ecological changes,relocation of local communities, and preservation of cultural heritage sites,making hydropower development in Yichang both a driver of modernization and a subject of ongoing debate.